mnemnion/gork/doc/orcish.md

 `;` merely compiles an exit, so to compile a real word, we'd say `: sq D * ; :`, such that `sq` would square the TOS as expected.

+`` ` `` causes the compiler to turn off for the next token.
+Entering compilation of a word has no effect on the stack, so `` ' D : fu ` , ; : `` will have the effect of manually compiling the XT of dup, making `fu` an inefficient synonym.

+There's no need immediate, postpone, or anything else that smacks of macros.
+Our stick shift is typically driven by robots, which are more than capable of macros.

 ###Comments

 `\` toggles the 'comment' mode.
 This actually writes to a special pad in memory in a circular queue, and the second `\` writes the range to a defined area of memory.
+The former is the `gab`, the latter is the `drp`, which is roughly the same as the Orc's state model.

 An umbilical system doesn't really need comments: this behavior plays a role in Orcish communication, both to sideband communication and to provide a dense block of data.
 This data can't have `\` in it, clearly, and should be composed of chaz, probably.